 But every great thing has its downside, so be aware that the dark side of ready-made coding tools may be further code maintenance, and the necessity to find your way around someone else’s code.
 Boilerplate commands may dump the code from the configuration info.
 This way you’ll have to resolve bug lists manually, clean tons of code, and update the dependencies from the original repository.

 It definitely depends on the scale of your project.
 Boilerplates are good for lightweight and responsive web apps.
 If you have long-term, time-consuming sites then it’s better to invest efforts into really deep learning of app architecture, DevOps toolchain, and so on.

 Frankly, there are more than enough examples of popular React boilerplates, e.g. Next.js for server-rendered solutions or NWB.
-The main thing is to clearly define the goal you need to reach out.
+The main thing is to clearly define the goal you need to reach out to.
 For instance, to build web apps with TypeScript, React, Redux, check vortigern.

-We’ve neatly selected our top 12+ of react boilerplates, starter kits, and react native boilerplates for various needs.
+We’ve neatly selected our top 12+ React boilerplates, starter kits, and react native boilerplates for various needs.
 Keep on reading!

 Top React Boilerplates and Starter Kits to Test Out